 - No two people affected by this condition are exactly the same

-- Also, the intensity of the symptoms can differ.
+- The intensity of the symptoms can differ.

 - The type of symptoms may differ.